-- 1 In iManager, open the Identity Manager Administration page. - 2 Open the driver set that contains the driver whose properties you want to edit: - 2a In the Administration list, click Identity Manager Overview. - 2b If the driver set is not listed on the Driver Sets tab, use the Search In field to search for and display the driver set. - 2c Click the driver set to open the Driver Set Overview page. - 3 Locate the driver icon, then click the upper right corner of the driver icon to display the Actions menu. - 4 Click Edit Properties to display the driver's properties page.
+- Login to iManager, select Identity Manager Administration if not defaulted already. - 2 Select Identity Manager Overview, the Identity Manager Overview page appears - 3 Click Driver Sets tab, the configured drivers appear.

+NOTE: If the driver set is not listed on the Driver Sets tab, use the Search In field to search for and display the driver set.

+- 4 Click the driver name, the Driver Set Overview page appears. - 5 Click the driver actions button and select Edit properties to display the driver's properties page.
+By default, the Driver Configuration page is displayed.